Education & Pedagogy

 How should learning be structured and facilitated?

-These questions are the bedrock upon which educational theories and practices are built, drawing upon insights from various philosophical traditions to inform and guide our understanding of the academic enterprise.
+These questions serve as the bedrock upon which educational theories and practices are built, drawing upon insights from various philosophical traditions to inform and guide our understanding of the educational enterprise.

 Philosophical Perspectives on Education